 There are no shortcuts and no specials to help you alter any of these three parameters.
 Don't fall for those home improvement store specials that advertise free or whole-house discounted carpet installation.
 If you do not have enough money, then consider doing your project in stages.
 Don't lower the carpet quality to meet your budget limitations.
 If funds are tight, either wait until you have more money or replace your carpet in two or more stages, for example: Do the downstairs this year and then do the upstairs areas next year.

 Beware of Nationally Advertised Carpet Advertisements and Scams!

-It is customary for reputable carpet dealers to ask that you pay up to 50% of the estimate upfront for your carpet, pad and installation.
+It is customary for any reputable carpet dealer to ask that you pay up to 50% down before they will place your order for new carpet.
 You will be asked to pay the balance-due upon competition and upon your complete satisfaction of a job well-done.
 Never pay the balance due until you are completely satisfied.
 You should always do a walk-through with the installer to inspect the job before he leaves your home.
 Use my free Carpet Installation Inspection Checklist.

 Never pay a fee to have a salesperson measure your home, and never never buy from pushy salespeople who pressure you to buy right now or say the price is a "Today Only Price".
 Never sign any contract until you have received and reviewed at least three bids or estimates from several locally-owned carpet stores.

 Take a look at my Carpet and Pad Pricing Chart to get a good idea about how much new carpet is going to cost you.
 Why do most homeowners overpay for new Carpet and Flooring?